 Context.
-Advances in culture-independent, high-throughput technologies have transformed the way we examine microbial communities – collectively called ‘the microbiome’, which are known to impact a wide range of environmental systems.
+Advances in high-throughput technologies have transformed the way we examine molecular information, including microbial communities.
 However, analytical tool development is critically trailing behind data generation, which hinders the analysis, understanding or integration of microbiome data with other types of molecular data.
 Data integration adopt a holistic, data-driven and hypothesis-free approach.
-This new approach is necessary to understand the role of the microbiome in ecosystems and posit new hypotheses.
+This new approach is necessary to understand the role of biological systems and posit new hypotheses.

 Instructor: Dr Kim-Anh Lê Cao;Tutor: TBA